nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 As mentioned above, Stripe engineers could use any editor they chose; but by 2019 the Developer Productivity team had made the choice to invest in VS Code, declaring the preferred editor, and investing in editor and IDE tooling for VS Code users.

 Some of this work consisted of internal plugins with small but meaningful quality-of-life affordances.
-For instance, VS Code users got the ability to launch a `pay test` command running the test under the cursor, and similar affordances.
+For instance, VS Code users got the ability to launch a `pay test` command running the test under the cursor, and assorted other conveniences.

-However, the more substantial improvements happened as [Sorbet][sorbet] -- Stripe's Ruby typechecker -- matured and gained an LSP server implementation.
+However, the more substantial improvements happened as [Sorbet][sorbet] -- Stripe's Ruby typechecker -- matured and gained an [LSP server implementation][sorbet-lsp] (LSP is the [Language Server Protocol][lsp], and defines an interface for a server to offer language-aware features such as "find definition" or autocomplete in a way that can be consumed by a variety of different editors).

 Stripe configured VS Code to run the Sorbet LSP server on the devbox over `ssh`, communicating via stdin and stdout like a local LSP server.
-Doing this allowed Sorbet to make use of the devbox's large amount of RAM (LSP servers in general tend to be memory-hungry on large codebases, and Sorbet was no exception), and to run in a Linux environment that wasier for the Sorbet team to monitor, debug and test.
+Doing this allowed Sorbet to make use of the devbox's large amount of RAM (LSP servers in general tend to be memory-hungry on large codebases, and Sorbet was no exception), and to run in a Linux environment that easier for the Sorbet team to monitor, debug and test.

 In general, this approach worked fairly well; LSP servers generally must tolerate some latency, and so the additional network hop and delay due to file synchronization mostly did not pose problems.
 For instance, the LSP protocol is designed to handle the (extremely common case) where the user has made changes in the editor but not yet saved them to disk, and thus has the editor send relevant edits directly to the server.
 This process, in effect, also automatically provides robustness to some latency in file synchronization.

 [sorbet]: https://sorbet.org/
+[lsp]: TKTKTK
 [sorbet-lsp]: https://sorbet.org/docs/vscode#installing-and-enabling-the-sorbet-extension

 # Reflections on context